KnapsackPro/knapsack-pro-cypress/README.md

 # if you use the latest Cypress version
 $ npm install --save-dev @knapsack-pro/cypress

-# if you use Cypress version older than 10
+# if you use the Cypress version older than 10
 $ npm install --save-dev @knapsack-pro/cypress@^4.6.0
 ```